AdobeDocs/experience-manager-64.en/help/assets/assets-offloading-best-practices.md

 ## Sling Topology {#sling-topology}

-The Sling topology groups AEM instances and enables them to be aware of each other, independent of the underlying persistence.
+The Sling topology groups [!DNL Experience Manager] instances and enables them to be aware of each other, independent of the underlying persistence.
 This characteristic of the Sling topology lets you create topologies for non-clustered, clustered, and mixed scenarios.
 An instance can expose properties to the entire topology.
 The framework provides callbacks for listening to changes in the topology (instances and properties).
 Sling topology provides the foundation for Sling distributed jobs.

 ### Sling distributed jobs {#sling-distributed-jobs}